ivantishchenko/machine-perception-project-2018/README.md

 All networks are called with their own `main-*.py` file in `./src`.
 Their source code can be found in `./src/models/*`

 As we experimented with different training pipelines (mainly image augmentation) we prepared git commits which reflect the whole state of the repository.
-Checkout the repository to one of the following commits execute then:
+Checkout the repository to one of the following commits, then execute:
 ```
 cd src
 python3 ./main-$NETWORK.py
 ```
 where `$NETWORK` is one of the four types as explained above.

-The commit commits are as follows (please update to current HEAD for a full list):
+The commits are as follows (please update to current HEAD for a full list):
   * Inception-ResNet-v2: 915ae3f30ca04ecac046fb58cb04d2b372e9bde0
   * ResNet34: 8326e1e8aa0fbe48d078e15674c99e2724432615
   * CPM: 8326e1e8aa0fbe48d078e15674c99e2724432615